-At Celebree Learning Centers, we advocate for Conscious Discipline, practicing it in our classrooms and programs.
+At Celebree School, we advocate for Conscious Discipline, practicing it in our classrooms and programs.
 In this series, our educators explain why Conscious Discipline often works when traditional discipline does not, and to provide parents with a comprehensive set of best practices for implementing Conscious Discipline in their own lives.

 What is Conscious Discipline?